crawfordherrington/crawfordherrington/README.md

 ## 🚀 About Me

-I'm a senior Communication major with an IT certificate from the University of Cincinnati, graduating in December 2025.
+I'm a senior majoring in Communication with an IT certificate from the University of Cincinnati, graduating in December 2025.
 My background combines user-focused support with technical skills across Windows, Linux, cloud infrastructure, and scripting.
 I’ve worked hands-on in IT support, and I’m currently building up my cloud knowledge with AWS and DevOps tools like Docker, Git, and CI/CD.